Elon, North Carolina

 Genesis 6:5 is the exact opposite of Genesis 1:31.
 Before God looked at the earth and saw that everything was not only good, it was very good.
 Now God looks at the earth and everything is evil all of the time.

 Two sins are mentioned in the pre-Flood world.
-The first was sexual lust (6:2).
+The first was SEXUAL LUST Genesis 6:2).
 Notice what they did.
 Watch the two verbs.
 Genesis 6 says that these sons of God SAW these beautiful women and TOOK any that they wanted as their wives.”
 The women did not seem to have much say in the matter.

-The second was violence (6:11, 13).
+The second was VIOLENCE (Genesis 6:11, 13).
 We are told that two times in the chapter.
-The earth is said to be “full of violence” (6:11) and “filled with violence” (6:13).
+The earth is said to be “full of violence” (Genesis 6:11) and “filled with violence” (Genesis 6:13).
 The Hebrew word for “violence” is hamas (the name of a Muslim terrorist organization).

 Proverbs 6:16-17 says, “There are six things the Lord HATES, seven that are detestable to him: haughty eyes, a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil.”

 The Sin of Angels

+In this chapter, we not only see the sins of people but of angels.
 Genesis 6:1-2 says, “When man began to multiply on the face of the land and daughters were born to them, the sons of God saw that the daughters of man were attractive.
 And they took as their wives any they chose” (NIV).

 John 1:12 says, “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God.”
 There is only one problem.
 Those passages were written in Greek.
 Genesis 6 was written in Hebrew.

 The Hebrew words for “sons of God” (bene elohim) are used five times in the OT.
-It is used two times in Genesis (6:2, 4) and three times in Job (1:6; 2:1; 38:7).
+It is used two times in Genesis (6:2, 4) and three times in Job (Job 1:6; 2:1; 38:7).
 It is NEVER used of people.
 Every other time in the OT that this phrase is used it ALWAYS refers to angels.

 Why did the demons do this?
 They wanted to ruin the human race to prevent the birth of the Messiah.
 Their goal was to genetically alter the human race.
 This was the unpardonable sin before the Flood.
 That sin combined with human wickedness led to the Flood.

 Who Exactly Were the Nephilim?